google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Avoid Food Poisoning With My 4 Food Hygiene Recommendations

-For those that do want to know it all, the signs and symptoms of food poisoning range from tummy ache, diarrhea, vomiting, abdominal cramps, and in more severe cases, fever.
+For those who do want to know it all, the signs and symptoms of food poisoning range from tummy ache, diarrhea, vomiting, abdominal cramps, and in more severe cases, fever.

 Dehydration and even death, but having said all this, please don’t be put off having another barbecue.

-Take the proper precautions, use the table above to watch safe internal meat temperatures, follow my 4 basic food hygiene recommendations and barbecue gastrointestinal disorder are going to be a thing of the past.
+Take the proper precautions, use the table above to watch safe internal meat temperatures, follow my four basic food hygiene recommendations, and barbecue gastrointestinal disorders will be a thing of the past.

-Do not cover warm food (e.g. with stretch wrap) Covering food that has not properly cooled makes for a moist environment – ideal for those little bugs to grow in.
+Do not cover warm food (e.g., with stretch wrap).
+Covering food that has not adequately cooled creates a moist environment, ideal for those little bugs to grow.

 Wash hands and surfaces often.
-Before and after handling meat, wash both your hands and any surfaces like chopping boards.
-Use this guide on how to wash hands hygienically.
+Before and after handling meat, wash your hands and surfaces like chopping boards.
+Use this guide on how to wash your hands hygienically.

-Use chopping boards that are both dishwasher safe and the right size that way you always get your board hygienically clean.
+Use chopping boards that are dishwasher safe and the right size.
+This way, you always get your board hygienically clean.
 Keep raw and cooked food separate.

-If a plate or board has had meat thereon then always wash it thoroughly before using it for cooked meat.
+If a plate or board has meat on it, always wash it thoroughly before using it for cooked meat.

-Store cooked meat above raw meat in the refrigerator, that way nothing raw can drip down onto your cooked meat.
-Store any meat that you simply are marinating in clean containers covered with a stretch wrap on the rock bottom shelf of the refrigerator.
+Store cooked meat above raw meat in the refrigerator, so nothing raw can drip down onto your cooked meat.
+Store any meat you are simply marinating in clean containers covered with a stretch wrap on the bottom shelf of the refrigerator.

 Refrigerate Promptly

-Warm temperatures between 50°F – 100°F (20°C – 40°C) provide an ideal breeding ground for bacteria so chilling food quickly is important but not before it has cooled significantly.
+Warm temperatures between 50°F – 100°F (20°C – 40°C) provide an ideal breeding ground for bacteria, so chilling food quickly is essential, but not before it has cooled significantly.

-If you put a large warm mass in your refrigerator, rather than cooling the mass down, you’ll warm up the temperature in the refrigerator.
+If you put a large warm mass in your refrigerator, rather than cooling it down, you’ll warm up the refrigerator’s temperature.

 Do not cover warm food.
-Covering food that has not properly cooled makes for a moist environment – ideal for those little bugs to grow in.
+Covering food that has not adequately cooled creates a moist environment, ideal for those little bugs to grow.

 Buying Guide